Naomiweinberger/Hate-Speech/README.md

 There were many other models run both with the spaCy notebook and the standard pre-processing notebook.

-The best model turned out to be the standard pre-processed data with a xgboost classification model (without SMOTE)
+The best model was a random forest model that was preprocessed with spaCy and utilized SMOTE.

 ![final spacy model 1](https://user-images.githubusercontent.com/78061842/139443352-cf89f9e9-3347-45e8-8039-793deb92f759.JPG)